City gates of Alsace - Riquewihr © French Moments

 Haguenau – Porte de Wissembourg © GFreihalter – licence [CC BY-SA 3.0] from Wikimedia Commons

 • The Porte des Chevaliers (Knights’ Gate).
-This square brick city gate is located in front of the city hall and dates from about 1235.
-After the Middle Ages, the gate was used as a powder magazine and then as a prison.
+This square brick city gate, located in front of the city hall, dates from about 1235.
+After the Middle Ages, it was used as a powder magazine and then as a prison.

 City gates of Alsace - Haguenau Porte des Chevaliers © Globeroutard - licence [CC BY-SA 3.0] from Wikimedia Commons